-a.
+- a.
 Renewal notice.
 The board office will send a renewal notice by regular mail or e-mail to each registrant at the registrant's last-known mailing address or e-mail address.
-The board will notify each registrant by mail or e-mail of the expiration of the registration certificate.
+The board will notify each registrant by mail or e-mail of the expiration of the registration certificate. - b.

-b.
 Registrant obligation.
 The registrant is responsible for renewing the registration prior to its expiration.
 Failure of the registrant to receive the notice does not relieve the registrant of the responsibility for renewing that registration in order to continue practicing in the state of Iowa.

-c.
+- c.
 Renewal application form.
 Registrants may renew their registration online or via paper application.
-Paper application for renewal must be made in writing on forms provided by the board office before the current registration expires.
+Paper application for renewal must be made in writing on forms provided by the board office before the current registration expires. - d.

-d.
 Complete and timely filed application.
 No renewal application shall be considered timely and sufficient until received by the board office and accompanied by all material required for renewal and all applicable renewal and late fees.
 Incomplete applications will not be accepted.
-For purposes of establishing timely filing, the postmark on a paper submittal will be used, and for renewals submitted online, the electronic timestamp will be deemed the date of filing.

-14.2(2) Application fee.
+For purposes of establishing timely filing, the postmark on a paper submittal will be used, and for renewals submitted online, the electronic timestamp will be deemed the date of filing. - 14.2(2) Application fee.
 The appropriate fee as specified in 650-Chapter 15 must accompany the application for renewal.
-A penalty shall be assessed by the board for late renewal, as specified in 650-Chapter 15.

-14.2(3) Continuing education requirements.
+A penalty shall be assessed by the board for late renewal, as specified in 650-Chapter 15. - 14.2(3) Continuing education requirements.
 Completion of continuing education as specified in rule 650-20.11(153) and 650-Chapter 25 is required for renewal of an active registration.
-Failure to meet the requirements of renewal in the time specified by rule will automatically result in a lapsed registration.

-14.2(4) CPR certification.
-In order to renew a registration, an applicant must submit a statement:

-a.
-Confirming that the applicant possesses a valid certificate from a nationally recognized course in cardiopulmonary resuscitation (CPR) that included a "hands-on" clinical component;
+Failure to meet the requirements of renewal in the time specified by rule will automatically result in a lapsed registration. - 14.2(4) CPR certification.
+In order to renew a registration, an applicant must submit a statement: - a.
+Confirming that the applicant possesses a valid certificate from a nationally recognized course in cardiopulmonary resuscitation (CPR) that included a "hands-on" clinical component; - b.
+Providing the expiration date of the CPR certificate; and - c.

-c.
 Acknowledging that the CPR certificate will be retained and made available to board office staff as part of routine auditing and monitoring.

 This rule is intended to implement Iowa Code sections 147.10 and 153.39.
+[ARC 0265C, IAB 8/8/12, effective 9/12/12]